wesnoth/wesnoth/src/wesnoth_lua_config.md

 # Lua for Wesnoth

-This document describes the process used to install Lua 5.3.3 for Wesnoth.
+This document describes the process used to install Lua 5.3.4 for Wesnoth.

 The goal of this process was, as much as possible, install clean, unchanged sources.
 Traditionally, Wesnoth maintainers have made changes directly to the Lua source kit.
 __This is strongly discouraged.__
-Future maintainers should strive, as much as possible, to follow a simliar process.
+Future maintainers should strive, as much as possible, to follow a similar process.

 The process, below, involves a number of separate commits; this makes the upgrade history easier to follow.
 The primary commit, after replacing the sources, is usually unreadable since it contains thousands of changes.